process-analytics/bpmn-visualization-R/CONTRIBUTING.md

 ### Fork & create a branch

-[Fork bpmn-visualization-R](https://help.github.com/articles/fork-a-repo) and create a branch with a descriptive name.
+[Fork the bpmn-visualization-R repository](https://help.github.com/articles/fork-a-repo) and create a branch with a descriptive name.

 A good branch name would be (where issue #25 is the ticket you're working on): **25-customize_overlays**